Hit-Monkey

-Hit-Monkey is a fictional character appearing in American comic books published by Marvel Comics.
+Hit-Monkey is a character appearing in American comic books published by Marvel Comics.
+Created by Daniel Way and Dalibor Talajić, the character first appeared in Hit-Monkey #1 (April 2010).

 Publication history

-Created by writer Daniel Way and artist Dalibor Talajić, Hit-Monkey first appeared in Hit-Monkey #1 (April 2010), a digital comic on Marvel Digital Comics Unlimited.
+Hit-Monkey debuted in the digital comic on Marvel Digital Comics Unlimited Hit-Monkey #1 (April 2010), created by writer Daniel Way and artist Dalibor Talajić.
 The one-shot was released in print format a week later and, starting in the same month, he was featured in a three-issue story arc in Deadpool #19-21.
 Cover artist Dave Johnson also accidentally confirmed that Hit-Monkey would be featured in his own three issue limited series, a fact later confirmed by Daniel Way at the 2010 Chicago Comic & Entertainment Expo.
-Hit-Monkey is inspired by Agent 47 from the Hitman franchise.

 Fictional character biography

 An unnamed assassin blows up a squad of enemy soldiers as part of a failed political coup.
 Marked for death, after four days of fleeing for his life he passes out in the snow and is rescued by a troop of Japanese macaques.
 With the exception of one monkey, the troop accepts the assassin into their clan.
 The man knows that he is still hunted, so he trains daily, using snowmen as training dummies.
 Quietly, the monkey that distrusts him watches and learns the assassin's skills.
 The assassin's health fails, and while the troop tries to save him, the lone monkey objects, eventually fighting the rest of the troop with his newfound skills.

 Because of the violence he displays, the monkey is banished from the clan.
 Now on his own, the monkey sees a group of men on their way to kill the assassin.
 He tries to run back to warn his tribe, but is too late: the men kill the assassin as well as the rest of the monkeys.
 Furious at his clan's slaughter, the monkey picks up extra guns from a bag and kills the entire group of men.
 Determined to avenge his fallen tribe, the monkey now dedicates his life to killing assassins - under the alias of Hit-Monkey.

 In Deadpool #19, Spider-Man finds a local shop owner brutally murdered.
 Having seen Deadpool in New York earlier, Spider-Man suspects he is the killer, and fights and catches him.
 Deadpool claims he has an alibi, and after examining the crime scene, says that only one assassin could have pulled off the job so flawlessly: Hit-Monkey.
 Because Hit-Monkey is known for killing other assassins, they realize that Deadpool is likely on Hit-Monkey's hit list.
 Spider-Man reluctantly teams up with Deadpool to catch him.